JEStaubach/quickprompts/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Every package could always use more documentation, whether as part of the
+quickprompts could always use more documentation, whether as part of the
-official docs, in docstrings, or even on the web in blog posts, articles, and such.
+official quickprompts docs, in docstrings, or even on the web in blog posts,
+articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

 The best way to send feedback is to file an issue at https://github.com/JEStaubach/quickprompts/issues.

-If you are proposing a new feature:
+If you are proposing a feature:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.